Adam Starr

 Adam Starr learned the art of simple storytelling from his experience as a kindergarten teacher.
 He now distills high-stakes business and technology disputes into concise and compelling stories for jurors and judges.

 By using a nimble and strategic approach—and a willingness to try cases—Adam safeguards his clients’ intellectual property.
-Because Adam is well-versed in the tools of development and design, including GitHub, JIRA, and Confluence, he brings a litigation advantage and significant cost savings to his clients.
-Likewise, he has used his understanding of startup business models (including the valuation, acquisition, and sales process) to create damages models based on revenue multipliers, resulting in greater recovery for his clients, instead of just relying on traditional lost profit principles.
+Because Adam is well-versed in development and design tools, including GitHub, JIRA, and Confluence, he brings a litigation advantage and significant cost savings to his clients.
+Likewise, he has used his understanding of startup business models (including the valuation, acquisition, and sales process) to create damages models based on revenue multipliers, resulting in greater recovery for his clients instead of just relying on traditional lost profit principles.

-Similarly, Adam has extensive experience working in the Roblox space, having represented multiple Roblox developers across an array of issues.
+Similarly, Adam has extensive experience working in the Roblox space, having represented multiple Roblox developers and studios across an array of issues, including DMCA disputes, copyright and intellectual property issues, and the litigation of video game buy-sell agreements.
+He also regularly negotiates IP license agreements, and for the purchase and sale of video game interests.
+Because he has been involved with some of the largest video game developers and studios on the Roblox platform, he has insight into their business practices, which can provide an advantage and leverage in negotiations and disputes.
 Consequently, he has a deep understanding of the nuances of the Roblox platform, and the unique legal and practical issues associated with solving disputes involving Roblox studios, developers, and promoters.
-He also has a bench of experts and consultants in the software, copyright, and video game world that he can deploy on his clients’ behalf.
+Adam also has a bench of experts and consultants in the software, copyright, and video game world that he can deploy on his clients’ behalf, as well as relationships and contacts within Roblox.

 Video Game Cases